ZhuangLab/storm-analysis/sCMOS/README.txt

-This directory includes a sparse peak finder designed for analysis of data from a sCMOS camera, along with several utility programs.
+This directory includes the 3D-DAOSTORM peak finder modified for analysis of data from a sCMOS camera, along with several utility programs.
 The algorithms are based on those described in this reference:

 "Video-rate nanoscopy using sCMOS camera-specific single-molecule localization algorithms"